tsujuifu/pytorch_graph-rel/README.md

 <img src='imgs/overview.png' width='80%' />

+In the 1st-phase, we **adopt bi-RNN and GCN to extract both sequential and regional dependency** word features.
+Given the word features, we **predict relations for each word pair** and the entities for all words.
+Then, in 2nd-phase, based on the predicted 1st-phase relations, we build complete relational graphs for each relation, to which we **apply GCN on each graph to integrate each relation’s information** and further consider the interaction between entities and relations.

 ## Requirements
 This code is implemented under **Python3** and [PyTorch](https://pytorch.org). <br>
 Following libraries are also required: